Water distribution on Earth: Water in Earth's mantle

 The lower mantle of inner earth may hold as much as 5 times more water than all surface water combined (all oceans, all lakes, all rivers).

 The amount of water stored in the Earth's interior may equal or exceed that in all of the surface oceans.
 Some researchers proposed the total mantle water budget may amount to tens of ocean masses.
 The water in the Earth's mantle is primarily dissolved in nominally anhydrous minerals as hydroxyls (OH).
-These OH impurities in rocks and minerals can lubricates tectonic plate, influence rock viscosity and melting processes, and slow down seismic waves.
+These OH impurities in rocks and minerals can lubricate tectonic plate, influence rock viscosity and melting processes, and slow down seismic waves.
 The two mantle phases at the transition zone between Earth's upper and lower mantle, wadsleyite and ringwoodite, could potentially incorporate up to a few weight percent of water into their crystal structure.
 Direct evidence of the presence of water in the Earth's mantle was found in 2014 based on a hydrous ringwoodite sample included in a diamond from Juína, Brazil.
 Seismic observations suggest the presence of water in dehydration melt at the top of the lower mantle under the continental US.
 Molecular water (H2O) is not the primary water-bearing phase(s) in the mantle, but its high-pressure form, ice-VII, also has been found in super-deep diamonds.